Stronger Than The Bullet

 Film Independent’s Fiscal Sponsorship program opens the door to nonprofit funding for independent filmmakers and media artists.
 Donate today and help bring Stronger Than The Bullet to life.

-Stronger Than The Bullet is a non-partisan documentary project following three generations of women – in three states – as they fight for voting rights during the 2020 election.
+Stronger Than The Bullet is a voting rights documentary following three generations of women, from three underrepresented communities, in three states.

 Each generation has a timeless tale to tell, revealing a hard truth – we have been here before.

-Just like they did 100 years ago, when a diverse group of women achieved the 19th Amendment, women are standing up to make sure their community’s voices get counted.
+Just as they did 100 years ago, when a diverse group of women achieved the passage of the 19th Amendment, these women are standing up to make sure their community’s voices get counted.

-These icons pass the torch to next-generation leaders on the frontlines of a “vote or die” election.
+We will witness these icons pass the torch to next-generation leaders on the frontlines of an election in communities struggling for representation.

-“It’s going to take the wisdom of the elders and the energy and knowledge of the young.”
+As Lynda says, “It’s going to take the wisdom of the elders, and the energy and knowledge of the young.”
+Enter Genesis Hart:

 Make a donation to Stronger Than The Bullet.